How is sounds used to transmit data underwater?

 Computers use digital data to transmit and receive information including e-mail messages and Internet web pages.
 Is it possible to transmit this kind of data underwater?
 Can a submerged submarine send and receive e-mail?
 Submarines do not have telephone or cable connections, and radio signals do not propagate underwater, so a submarine relies on sound to send and receive digital data.

-The preceding section explained how underwater telephone systems use sound to communicate underwater.
+The page on communicating underwater explained how underwater telephone systems use sound to communicate underwater.
 These systems produce very low quality signals, similar to poor telephone connections that cellular phones often experience.
 Telephone modems allow computers to transmit and receive information over telephone lines; however, they do not work very well with poor connections.
 Special acoustic modems that can successfully transmit digital data underwater have been developed.
 These modems convert digital data into special underwater sound signals that can be transmitted between two submerged submarines or between a submerged submarine and a surface ship.
 These digital signals can represent words and pictures, just as on land, allowing submarines to send and receive e-mail.
 Underwater acoustic modems are relatively slow compared to telephone or cable modems on land.
 Nonetheless, this technology is very important because it provides an accurate and efficient means to send and receive data underwater.

 In addition to submariners, researchers also need to send and receive data underwater.
 Oceanographers use acoustics to control underwater instruments and acquire the data that they collect remotely.
 This technology can also be used to control small, unmanned submarines, called Autonomous Undersea Vehicles (AUV’s), and get data back from them in real-time.
 These vehicles are currently under intensive development and are beginning to be widely used for oceanographic research and other purposes.